boostorg/redis/README.md

 * Healthy checks, back pressure and low latency.

-In addition to that, Aedis hides most of the low-level Asio code away from the user, which in the majority of the use cases will interact with only three library entities
+In addition to that, Aedis hides most of the low-level Asio code away from the user, which, in the majority of the cases, will interact with only three library entities

 * `aedis::connection`: A connection to the Redis server.
 * `aedis::resp3::request`: A container of Redis commands.
-* `aedis::adapt()`: Adapts user data structures to receive Redis responses.
+* `aedis::adapt()`: A function that adapts data structures to receive Redis responses.

 Let us see how that works in more detail.